Cooroy, Queensland: Geography

 Cooroy is inland from the northern Sunshine Coast hinterland about 22 km west of Noosa Heads.
-The Bruce Highway runs through the locality from south-east to north-west, bypassing the town.
-The Cooroy–Noosa Road exits to the east from Cooroy Connection Road, which runs north through the town from the Bruce Highway.
-West Cooroy National Park is located to west of Cooroy.
+The town is in the north-east of the locality.
+The Bruce Highway runs through the locality from the south-east (Eerwah Vale) to the north-west (Black Mountain), bypassing the town.
+The Cooroy–Noosa Road exits to the east from the Cooroy Connection Road, which runs north through the town from the Bruce Highway.
+The North Coast railway line enters the locality from the south-east (Eerwah Vale), passes though the town which is served by Cooroy railway station, and then exits to the north-west (Pomona).

 History

 Cooroy's name came from Mount Cooroy, which was originally called Coorooey, from an Aboriginal word for possum, kurui.

 The area was explored by timber-cutters as early as 1863.
 Cooroy's main industry developed from timber, having two operating sawmills, into dairying and fruit growing.
 In 1915, a butter factory opened.

 Cooroy railway station was opened in 1891 and in the same year a post office opened.
 A town survey was conducted in 1907.
 In April 1908, 131 town lots on either side of the railway station were sold.
 Most lots were 1/4 acre.